 Newton’s Third Law of Motion

-It is important to understand that when you toss a ball against a wall, the ball exerts power on the wall.
+You’re undoubtedly aware that throwing a ball against a wall causes the ball to exert force on the wall.
 Similarly, the wall exerts a force on the ball, causing it to bounce off the wall.
 Similarly, the earth’s gravitational attraction pushes you down.
 What you may not understand is that you are also putting equal power on the ground.
-This amazing phenomenon is a result of Newton’s third law.
+This amazing statistic is a result of Newton’s third law.

-Newton’s third law states that if body A exerts a force on another body B, Body B must exert a force of equal size and opposite direction on body A. This law represents a specific symmetry in nature: forces always exist in pairs, and one body cannot exert a force on another without also experiencing a force.
-Let’s discuss it further.
+Newton’s Third Law states that if object A exerts a force on another item B, object B must exert a force of equal size and opposite direction on object A. This rule represents a specific symmetry in nature: forces always exist in pairs, and one body cannot exert a force on another without also suffering a force.

 Newton’s Third Law of Motion